BBualdo/Tic-Tac-Toe-App/README.md

 ### Continued development

 I'm still begginner in React, but have a solid foundation in JS, so most of React's features are clear for me.
 But I still have to master Arrays methods, because I see that it is really important in React Development, and I'm gonna get more attention useEffect.
+I have to consider add some style classes at the beggining to reuse them later, to speed up my styling proccess.
 I also want to learn one of the CSS preprocessors to make my styling faster and more clear.

 ### Useful resources